evilsocket/legba/README.md

 The tool requires a plugin name, a `--target` argument specifying the ip, hostname and (optionally) the port of the target and, depending on the selected plugin, a pair of `--username` and `--password` arguments or a single `--data` argument (like in the case of the `dns.enum` plugin which requires a single enumeration element).

-The `--username`, `--password` and `--data` arguments all support the same logic depending on the value passed to them:
+The `--username`/`--data` and `--password`/`--key` arguments all support the same logic depending on the value passed to them:

 * If the value provided is an existing file name, it'll be loaded as a wordlist.
+* If the value provided is in the form of `@/some/path/*.txt` it'll be used as a [glob expression](https://docs.rs/glob/latest/glob/) to iterate matching files.
-* If instead the value provided is in the form of `#<NUMBER>-<NUMBER>:<OPTIONAL CHARSET>`, it'll be used to generate all possible permutations of the given charset (or the default one if not provided) and of the given length.
+* If the value provided is in the form of `#<NUMBER>-<NUMBER>:<OPTIONAL CHARSET>`, it'll be used to generate all possible permutations of the given charset (or the default one if not provided) and of the given length.
 For instance: `#1-3` will generate all permutations from 1 to 3 characters using the default ASCII printable charset, while `#4-5:0123456789` will generate all permutations of digits of 4 and 5 characters.
 * Anything else will be considered as a constant string.

 For instance: